-2 prod netimes in an industry a firm buys a smaller competitor which uses similar factors duction.
-At other times a firm buys another firm which supplies it with the raw materials are inputs for its production. (a) Explain what is meant by the factors of production.
+2 Sometimes in an industry a firm buys a smaller competitor which uses similar factors of production.
+At other times a firm buys another firm which supplies it with the raw materials and other inputs for its production. (a) Explain what is meant by the factors of production.
 [4] (b) Discuss the reasons why some firms remain small.
-[6] 3 (a) Explain the terms scarcity and opportunity cost.
-[4] (b) Describe the factors that affect an individual's choice of occupation and show how the idea opportunity cost might be relevant to that choice. a of [6] 4 Australia's unemployment rate fell to 5.5% in May 2004, the lowest for 23 years.
+[6] (c) Identify the types of integration in the two situations described above.
+[3] (d) Discuss whether such integration is always beneficial.
+[7] 3 (a) Explain the terms scarcity and opportunity cost.
+[4] (b) Describe the factors that affect an individual's choice of occupation and show how the idea opportunity cost might be relevant to that choice. a of [6] (c) Analyse how a person's earnings are likely to change during their working life.
+[4] (d) Discuss why different occupations have different rates of pay.
+[6] 4 tota emp Australia's unemployment rate fell to 5.5% in May 2004, the lowest for 23 years.
 At the same time total employment decreased to 9.6 million.
 Full-time jobs decreased by 42 600 but part-time employment rose by 1500.
 The shift from employment in agriculture and manufacturing to services has continued. (a) Calculate the change in total employment.
 (Show your working).
 [2] (b) Explain why the pattern of employment might change.
+[8] (c) The above extract says that the unemployment rate fell yet the numbers employed decreased.
+Explain how these statements can both be true at the same time. yed [3] (d) Discuss the economic consequences of unemployment.
+[7]

-[8] 5 (a) Distinguish between the private sector and the public sector of an economy.
-[3] (b) Discuss the disadvantages of allocating resources through the public sector.
+- 5 (a) Distinguish between the private sector and the public sector of an economy.
+[3] - (b) Discuss the disadvantages of allocating resources through the public sector.
 [7]